 Did You Know?

 This conflict-free aspect of financial advice is an important factor to consider.
-The vast majority of the general public believes that an advisor should be obligated to put the interests of the client first.
-However, too many investors incorrectly believes that such fiduciary duties already applied to any persons who called themselves financial advisors.
+The vast majority of the general public believes that a financial advisor should be obligated to put the interests of the client first.
+However, too many investors incorrectly believe that such fiduciary duties are already applied to any persons who call themselves financial advisors.

-One reason for this misunderstanding may be that for a brief time recently, it looked as though the government was finally going to implement a rule to hold anyone who provided advice on retirement accounts to the fiduciary standard-.
+One reason for this misunderstanding may be that for a brief time recently, it looked as though the government was finally going to implement a rule to hold anyone who provides advice on retirement accounts to the fiduciary standard.
 This was known as the Fiduciary Rule.
-However, the Fiduciary Rule, which had been passed by the Department of Labor, has since been scrutinized by the companies who thrive on commissions.
-Unfortunately, the rule was shot down in the US courts, under pressure from these large asset management companies.
+However, the Fiduciary Rule, which had been passed by the Department of Labor, has since been scrutinized by companies who thrive on commissions.
+Unfortunately, the rule was shot down in the U.S. courts, under pressure from these large asset management companies.

 And Now, Today…

-Once Rob had explained to me that just because a person is a financial advisor does not mean that the person is obliged to act on the client’s behalf, it all started making sense to me–why I felt pressure from these advisors and why things just didn’t seem right.
+Once Rob had explained to me that, just because a person is a financial advisor, it does not mean the person is obligated to act on the client’s behalf, it all started making sense to me — why I felt pressure from these advisors and why things just didn’t feel right.
 But what I couldn’t understand was why a client would ever choose to work with any financial advisor other than one who had assumed a fiduciary relationship.
-Why would a client ever choose to work with a financial “advisor” who was acting with an inherent conflict of interest?
-If there is an option for transparency (both in fees charged and how advisors are compensated), who would choose anything else?
+Why would a client want to work with a financial “advisor” who was acting with an inherent conflict of interest?
+If there is an option for transparency (both in fees charged and in how advisors are compensated), who would choose anything else?